There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: The Mission (+8pts)

-This mission was an effective one, because it was simple and the stakes were high.
-Two men had to go warn a large group of British soldiers before they walked right into a trap.
+This mission was an effective premise, because it was simple and the stakes were high.
+Two men had to go warn a large group of British soldiers before they walked into a trap.
 The two men had to go by foot, and if they failed it would mean the deaths of about 1,600 British soldiers.
 It was easy to get invested in this mission because of its simplicity and because the stakes were so high, but there was more to the mission's effectiveness than just that.

 Con: Defend Yourself (-2pts)